avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

     gcc -c intmath.c
 ```

 Notice how this Makefile is nothing more than a textual representation of the dependency graph we showed above.
 That is the core of `make`.
-A language for specifying and interpreting dependency graphs.
+A language for specifying dependency graphs.